 Describe your feelings when you are completely one with your work, your artistic creation.

 Your cityscapes revolve around Venice.
 What is the pulse of a city that strikes you most as an artist?
-Do you have a personal favourite series from all your creations?
+Do you have a personal favourite series of all your creations?

 I constantly have new favourite landscapes to paint because I am travelling all the time but Venice holds a magic that no other city can.
 Many artists over the centuries have fallen in love with the atmosphere and architecture there.
 It is impossible to leave without wanting to return and my series of Venice paintings have become very popular over the years.
 It was also the subject choice for the cover of my first book ‘How to Paint Colour and Light in Watercolour’.
 For this reason alone it will always hold a special meaning for me.
 But last year I visited India for the very first time in my life and I have been touched by the country in a way that I know I never will be again.
 When I saw the Taj Mahal for the first time tears rolled down my cheeks but I had no idea I was crying.
 When I looked around me other people had reacted in the same way.
 This truly is, as a place, beauty on earth that touches the soul.
 Often without you even knowing it has.
 This will be my new favourite subject, I know.